Skip Nav Skip to Search

 All Applications for Licensure Must Include the Following Information:

-Application for License - Any person seeking a real estate license shall make application for such license on "Application Part A." The form shall contain your legal name to include first, middle and last, Social Security number - pursuant to Title 56, Oklahoma Statutes, Section 240.21A, a recent photograph and your birth date.
+Application for License - Any person seeking a real estate license shall make application for such license on "Application for Real Estate License."
+The form shall contain your legal name to include first, middle and last, Social Security number - pursuant to Title 56, Oklahoma Statutes, Section 240.21A, a recent photograph and your birth date.
 All requested information must be completed before you will be given approval.

 Proof of Citizenship - Federal law requires that you provide proof of citizenship or qualified alien status to receive a license - this means

 Certificate of Successful Completion - The pre-license school must provide you with evidence showing that you have successfully completed the appropriate course content.
 You can start the education requirements at any time but evidence of successful course completion must be received by the Commission before you are eligible to take the examination.
-This can be accomplished by the Director of the school signing "Application Part B" and indicating that you have met all course requirements.
+This can be accomplished by the Director of the school providing a course completion certificate and indicating that you have met all course requirements.

 Applicants are advised to review the "Applicant Information Bulletin" which can be found on the Oklahoma Real Estate Commission website under "Information to Obtain a License" for additional information on the examination.